amrsng/PreppinData/README.md

 # PreppinData
-Python-based solutions for the Tableau Preppin Data challenges
+Python-based solutions for the Tableau Preppin Data challenges.
+This is part of my Python learning, specifically with numpy and pandas.